ivostinghen/UnityML/README.md

 <h3>Hi, my name is Ivo Stinghen and welcome to my "Final Paper - Part I - Unity Side - LeapMotion" repository!
 <br>
 <h4>(Trabalho de Conlusão de Curso - UFAM) </h3>
-<h4>(This is a free, open source repository, so fell free to download it and contact me for any questions).
+<h4>Note:This is a free, open source repository, so fell free to download it and contact me for any questions.

 <h4>What is the main structures used here?